A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Benchmarks

-\paragraph{PropBank.} The PropBank (Proposition Bank) is a linguistic corpus first developed by \citet{DBLP:journals/coling/PalmerKG05}.
-The PropBank resource provides semantic role annotations for a large portion of the Wall Street Journal (WSJ) portion of the Penn Treebank (PTB), focusing on verb predicates and their arguments.
-PropBank annotations are designed to enhance the syntactic treebank by adding layers of semantic information, where each verb is annotated with specific sense numbers (e.g., leave.01, leave.02) to disambiguate different meanings, and each sense is associated with a set of rolesets—specific sets of roles that describe the arguments a verb can take.
-These role sets include core arguments like Agent, Theme, and Goal, as well as other argument types depending on the specific verb sense.
-For example, "leave.01" represents "move away from", while "leave.02" represents "give", each with its own distinct set of semantic roles.
-The newest PropBank contains more than 100,000 sentences, and has been developed in other languages including Arabic, Chinese, Finnish, Hindi, Portuguese, and Turkish.
+The PropBank (Proposition Bank) dataset is a linguistic corpus first developed by~\citet{DBLP:journals/coling/PalmerKG05} that provides semantic role annotations for the Wall Street Journal portion of the Penn Treebank, focusing on verb predicates and their arguments.
+PropBank enhances syntactic treebanks by adding semantic information, where each verb is annotated with specific sense numbers and associated rolesets that describe the arguments a verb can take, including numbered core arguments (ARG0-ARG5) whose semantic interpretations (e.g., Agent, Theme, or Goal) are defined on a per-predicate basis within each roleset, as well as modifier arguments (ArgM) for temporal, locative, and other adjunct information.
+For example, \textit{leave.01} corresponds to the sense ``move away from'' while \textit{leave.02} corresponds to ``give'', and the semantic interpretation of each numbered argument such as ARG1 differs accordingly across these senses.
+This sense-dependent nature of argument roles means that predicate sense identification is a prerequisite for accurately determining the semantic content of each argument, and it constitutes one of the four fundamental subtasks of SRL as described in \S\ref{Paradigm Modeling in SRL}.
+The corpus has been extended to multiple languages, including Arabic, Chinese, Finnish, Hindi, Portuguese, and Turkish.